Splutox/OsTicket--Post-Installation-Config./README.md

 <p align="center"><strong><img src="https://i.imgur.com/JhSjwHM.png" height="80%" width="80%" alt="Post Install Steps"/>
 </p>
 <p>
-<p align="center"><strong>Head back to the agents tab click one of the users you created, then click "set password.
+<p align="center"><strong>Head back to the agents tab click one of the users you created, then click "Set password".
 Uncheck the 2 boxes and type in a password, be sure to write it down, then click update.
-Do the same for the other account you created aswell.
+Do the same for the other account you created as well.
 <br />

 <p>